 The US Department of Labor Employment and Training Administration (DOLETA) requires reporting on the actual cost of training per participant funded by TAA.
 Training costs are the most substantial and important expenditure of TAA program funds.
 This reporting affects the projections of program costs used to develop funding estimates.

 The Trade Adjustment Assistance Data Integrity (TAADI) process is a required component of quarterly reporting.
 The TAADI process consists of 16 measures grouped in four categories that allow for an analysis of a variety of participant characteristics and program delivery factors as they are tied to employment outcomes.
-To comply with TAADI requirements, processing accrued financial data and documenting expenditures and withdrawals to TAA program participants’ ITAs are necessary.
+To comply with TAADI requirements, processing accrued financial data and documenting expenditures and withdrawals for TAA program participants are necessary.

 PROCEDURES: